polkadot-js/api/docs/start/extrinsic.extend.md

 The above example is certainly an advanced example, but it shows that all data types in the API can be adjusted and these adjustment can be provided to the API.
 In all cases, if you made updates to the formats and types of the actual runtime, you need to ensure that the API is aware of these changes.

-In in the above example, should these updates only be made on the node side, without the required API adjustments, the API will generate invalid transactions for the node since it is unaware of the changes and adjusted formats.
+In the above example, should these updates only be made on the node side, without the required API adjustments, the API will generate invalid transactions for the node since it is unaware of the changes and adjusted formats.
 Making the adjustments on only one side will mean that the signature verification can fail and that the format will not be decodable via the node.

 (These extensions are not exposed via metadata at all, and would be quite difficult to do as well - since each of these have specific logic as well as data types assigned.)